Dangerous Woman Tour

-The Dangerous Woman Tour was the third concert tour and the second arena tour by American singer Ariana Grande in support of her third studio album, Dangerous Woman (2016).
+The Dangerous Woman Tour was the third concert tour and the second arena tour by American singer Ariana Grande, in support of her third studio album, Dangerous Woman (2016).
 It traveled across North America, Europe, Latin America, Asia and Oceania.
-The tour started on February 3, 2017 in Phoenix, Arizona, and ended on September 21, 2017 in Hong Kong.
-The tour was temporarily halted on May 22, 2017 due to a terrorist bombing, which happened minutes after the end of Grande's Manchester Arena show, killing 22 concert-goers (excluding the perpetrator) and physically injuring 139 others.
-After organizing and performing at the One Love Manchester benefit concert, Grande resumed the tour on June 7, 2017 in Paris, France.
+The tour started on February 3, 2017, in Phoenix, Arizona, and ended on September 21, 2017, in Hong Kong.
+The tour was temporarily halted on May 22, 2017, due to a terrorist bombing that occurred shortly after the Manchester Arena show, killing 22 concert-goers (excluding the perpetrator) and injuring 1,017 others.
+After organizing and performing at the One Love Manchester benefit concert, Grande resumed the tour on June 7, 2017, in Paris.

 On November 29, 2018, Grande released a four-part docu-series on YouTube titled Dangerous Woman Diaries that included behind-the-scenes footage from the tour, performances as well as the creation of her fourth studio album, Sweetener (2018).

 Background

 On May 23, 2016, Ariana Grande announced on social media that she would go on tour starting in late 2016 or early 2017 and that fans who ordered her album before May 25 would get a code to purchase tickets before the general public sale.
 On September 9, 2016, Grande released the dates for the first leg of the tour, beginning on February 3, 2017.
 Ticket pre-sales for the first leg began on September 20, and general ticket sales began on September 24, 2016.
 European tour dates were announced on October 20, 2016 for May and June 2017.

 On September 22, 2016, Grande announced on Twitter that Victoria Monét and Little Mix would be joining the tour as opening acts throughout the North American leg of the tour.
 On September 26, 2016, Grande announced that the tour would visit New Zealand and Australia.
 Bia joined the tour as the opening act for the Europe dates.
-Grande also scheduled dates in Latin America for June and July 2017, in Oceania for September 2017, and in Asia for August and September 2017, including in Singapore as part of the F1 Grand Prix.
+Grande also scheduled dates in Latin America for June and July 2017, which Sabrina Carpenter will be opening, in Oceania for September 2017, and in Asia for August and September 2017, including in Singapore as part of the F1 Grand Prix.